fariba-Dk/django-urls-views-templates/README.md

 ```
 If you run into an error installing psycopg2, install using this command `env LDFLAGS="-I/usr/local/opt/openssl/include -L/usr/local/opt/openssl/lib" pip3 install psycopg2`

+Create a requirements.txt file with all required modules.
 ```bash
 $ pip3 freeze > requirements.txt
 ```